nourou6/wismon/README.md

 internally.

-* To calculate monitoring stats, especially the numeric ones, `wismon` needs to send **one** query the OpenWIS database and save the results as a snapshot into local SQLite database for further calculations.
+* To calculate monitoring stats, especially the numeric ones, `wismon` needs to send **one** query to the OpenWIS database and save the results as a snapshot into local SQLite database for further calculations.
 * The query to OpenWIS database only runs when performing the `json-gen` sub-command.
 Normally it runs only every 24 hours.
 The query finishes in 10 - 20 seconds from establishing the connection and disconnecting from the server.
-Therefore, it should have very minimal performance impact to OpenWIS system.
+Therefore, it should have very minimal performance impact on the OpenWIS system.
 * The statistics are calculated using the snapshot saved in the local SQLite database.
 Hence this calculation dot not affect OpenWIS system at all.
 It takes 30-40 seconds to finish.
-So the time needed for an complete `json-gen` run is under one minute.
+So the total time needed for an complete `json-gen` run is under one minute.
     - Detailed time information is available in the log files.
     - Number of metadata changes are calculated by comparing today's snapshot against the **previoius snapshot**.
     - Note that the previous snapshot is often the one from the previous day (24 hours apart if a Crob job runs normally).
 However it is not the case when `json-del` is used.
-For an example, JSON files are already generated for the day, i.e. `json-gen` has run once and the snapshot is taken.
+For an example, if JSON files are already generated for the day, i.e. `json-gen` has run once and the snapshot is taken.
       When `json-del` runs, it deletes only the JSON messages, NOT the snapshot.
       When `json-gen` runs again after `json-del`, the previous snapshot is the one taken by the first run of `json-gen`, hence NOT from the previous day.
 * List of files
-    - `db.py` - It defines all the SQL queries needed for monitoring and also handles the connections to OpenWIS and `wismon` local database.
+    - `db.py` - It defines the SQL queries needed for the monitoring task and also handles the connections to OpenWIS and `wismon` local database.
-    - `WisMon.py` - It performs the actual monitoring tasks and includes a command line interface.
+    - `WisMon.py` - It performs the actual monitoring task and includes a command line interface.
     - `templates.py` - It provides helper utilities for creating the JSON files.
-      It also includes the template fo configuration file.
+      It also includes the template of the configuration file.
-    - `__main__.py` - Make `wismon` runnable as a module.
+    - `__main__.py` - It makes `wismon` runnable as a module.
-    - `__init__.py` - It is what makes a folder to a Python module
+    - `__init__.py` - It is what makes a regular folder to a Python module.